SynfiniDLT/account-hierarchy/README.md

 [FinLib](https://github.com/digital-asset/lib-finance) library to support multi-level account hierarchies.
 The core Daml model currently contains the following components:

-- Relationships between custodians/benefciaries and encoding of the account hierarchy tree ( `Synfini.AccountHierarchy.Custody` module)
+- Relationships between custodians/benefciaries and encoding of the account hierarchy tree (`Synfini.AccountHierarchy.Custody` module)
 - Allocation of assets to beneficiaries in the hieararchy (`Synfini.AccountHierarchy.Allocation` module)
 - Asset transfers and Delivery versus Payment transactions (`Synfini.AccountHierarchy.Trade` module)
+- Processing of corporate actions and other asset lifecycling events (`Synfini.AccountHierarchy.Lifecycle` module)

 In addition, the triggers project contains the following:
 - Automated processing of allocation changes to beneficiaries (`Synfini.Trigger.AccountHierarchy.Allocation` module)